franlu/django-example/README.md

 ## requirements.txt

-The requirements.txt consists of all installed Python libraries and Django specific third-party apps that you’re using for your Django project
+The requirements.txt consists of all installed Python libraries and Django specific third-party apps that you’re using for your Django project.
 In this example, requirements.txt should have the following lines:

 ```